yasiryagi/helpdesk/roles/validators/README.md

 The bonding preferences decides on how where your (Joy) staking rewards are distributed.
 There are three alternatives:
 1. `Stash account (increase the amount at stake)` (default).

-This automatically sends all rewards the `stash` address, where it gets bonded as additional stake.
+This automatically sends all rewards the `stash` address, where it gets bonded as an additional stake.
 This will increase your probability of staying in the `validator` set.

 2. `Stash account (do no increase the amount at stake)`